tacookson/tacookson/README.md

 [Twitter]:https://twitter.com/alexcookson

 **I am a data scientist dedicated to exploring interesting datasets and helping organizations make the most of their data.
-I have almost a decade of experience working with data: cleaning it, visualizing it, and getting answers from it.
+I have over a decade of experience working with data: cleaning it, visualizing it, and getting answers from it.
 And I have worked all over the world, from the Serengeti to Berlin to Toronto (my hometown!)**

 <br>